Narngisa/Narngisa/README.md

 ## Hello there 👋
-I'm Natthanan form Thailand, and I do Design/Server API website and programing.
-I really love to learning language code like python and typescript.
-It's the best for beginner.
-I focus learning DL/ML for AI.
+I'm Natthanan from Thailand, and I design websites and server-side APIs.
+I also do programming.
+I really love learning programming languages like Python and TypeScript because they are great for beginners.
+Currently, I’m focusing on learning deep learning and machine learning for AI.

 ### Skills
 <p align="left">